17 Behind-the-Scenes Secrets of Bookstores

 Even a botched title is better than no hints at all.
 “One funny thing that happens with customers is they get the titles totally wrong,” says Marissa Rodriguez, who has worked in a bookstore for two years.
 “High school kids will say ‘I’m looking for ‘How To Kill a Mockingbird’ or ‘Angry Grapes.’”

 Just browsing?
 Bookstore workers can tell.
-“Cookbooks is one of the sections where that happens the most,” says Orphan.
+“Cookbooks is one of the sections where that happens the most,” Orphan says.
 “Art books and cookbooks.
 The people who are going to buy books, I can tell by the way they look at them, touch them, start carrying them around in a stack.
 I can always tell when people come up who is going to buy a book and who isn’t.”

 “Some regulars would buy books one or two at a time and then within the two-week return window bring them back and be like, ‘I bought the wrong book,’” said Kat Chin, who worked at The World's Biggest Bookstore in Toronto for five years.
 “You’d know they read them because you could see the book was a little bit worn or the spine was cracked.”

 One trick to get customers to commit to a book is to physically put the book in their hands and have them flip through it.
 “You can direct them to a part of the store, but that’s only half of selling a book,” Rodriguez says.
 “It's important to get merchandise in people's hands so they feel there’s already some ownership happening.
-They say ‘I like the way it looks and feels in my hands and i like the way it smells.’”
+They say ‘I like the way it looks and feels in my hands and I like the way it smells.’”

 Many bookstores, particularly the bigger ones like Barnes & Noble, have incorporated cafes into their layout.
-Alex Lifschutz, a London-based architect, told the Economist that putting the coffee shop at the back of the store or, if there are multiple stories, on the top floor, “draws shoppers upwards floor-by-floor, which is bound to encourage people to linger longer and spend more.”
+Alex Lifschutz, a London-based architect, told The Economist that putting the coffee shop at the back of the store or, if there are multiple stories, on the top floor, “draws shoppers upwards floor-by-floor, which is bound to encourage people to linger longer and spend more.”

 According to Edmunds, the kids books are almost always located at the back of a store.
 “If the parents want to get a book for the kid they have to go through the whole store,” he says.
 “They’re hoping the parent will see something they want.”